 It was a quiet Sunday in Clerkenwell when we made our way down to The Rookery hotel from Farringdon station.
 The heat was oppressive and we were still hot and bothered from the tube but we were there soon enough as it was only a short walk.
 We found a non-descript doorway framed by an old Victorian gaslight and after ringing the doorbell, we entered to begin our stay in this little slice of old London.

 We turned in for the night and ordered breakfast for the following morning by filling in a card and hanging it on the door handle.
-We awoke about an hour before breakfast and we spent some time relaxing on the four-poster.
 Breakfast arrived on time and the food was very good but I do think it was a little over-priced for what it was.
 The bacon sandwich was around £12.
 It was very good admittedly and the pastries were still warm.
 It was nice to lounge in bed with breakfast though and definitely worth the indulgence.
-It was my birthday after all!

 The hotel describes itself as “… all period charm.
 Polished wood panelling, stone flagged floors, open fires and genuine antique furniture give the place a warm, homely atmosphere – more private club than hotel” and this is entirely accurate.
 From the heritage colours of our bedroom, rich and warm to the heavy, brocade curtains, the hotel exudes warmth.